Paving paths to science

 As a Catholic, serving God comes naturally to Massie.
 When talking about friends and family, he lights up.
 But when asked to talk about himself, Massie tends to focus on the accomplishments of others.

-When the senior software engineer at USAA discusses how St. Mary’s University impacted his life, however,
+When the senior software engineer at USAA discusses how St. Mary’s University impacted his life, however, he’s practically radiant.

 His willingness to serve others coincides with the Marianist mission at St. Mary’s.
 Massie, who has donated multiple gifts to the University, will tell you he did so simply to serve others.